This post may include affiliate links; for details, see our disclosure policy.

 - Baked Salmon with Chimichurri Sauce (40 minutes*)

 - Tuscan Soup with White Beans (30 minutes) + green salad with Super Simple Salad Dressing or Honey Mustard Vinaigrette

 - Make again!
 1 or 2 favorite dinner ideas from Week 1

 - For the Tacos, you can make the quinoa filling in advance, and then just reheat the filling and assemble when serving, which would make it a 15 minute meal!
 If you’re serving with pickled red onions, mix those up in advance too: they take 5 minutes to make and you can store in the refrigerator for 2 weeks.

 - The Salmon is very simple to prepare and bakes in just 10 minutes!
 If you’re serving with the chimichurri sauce, it can easily be made in advance and refrigerated until serving.
 If you’d like to serve with the roasted potato rounds, they can be made ahead and reheated in the oven with the salmon.

-- For the Soup, you can slice the fennel and chard in advance and refrigerate until making the soup; in this case we’d make the soup within a day or two of cutting the vegetables.
+- For the Soup, you can and chard in advance and refrigerate until making the soup; in this case we’d make the soup within a day or two of cutting the vegetables.
 While the soup simmers, you can whisk up the dressing for the salad.
 We like using boxed salad greens for easy prep.